 This plan projects that the City of Beloit will grow to an approximate population of 37,652 by 2045, representing 892 new residents or approximately 39 new residents per year.
 National, regional, and local level large-scale demographic trends and personal preferences are changing.
 Growing diversity in the local and national population, increasing cost of living and decreasing housing affordability, and growing numbers of young families present important demographic trends for Beloit.
 Some of the most impactful large-scale personal preference and societal shifts include, more people choosing to live alone and/or waiting longer to start a family, people having fewer children than previous generations, increasing student debt making it harder for younger people to become homebuyers, largely stagnant wages, easier accessibility to working remotely with technology, and a growing demand for increased housing and employment mobility.
-Changes in housing, infrastructure, transportation, economic development, and land use policy will be required to address
+Changes in housing infrastructure, transportation, economic development housing and employment mobility.
+Changes in housing, infrastructure, transportation, economic development, and land use policy will be required to address these trends over the planning period.